Mario Tama / Getty Images

-There's a lot to keep track of, but we're here to help.
-Here's TheWrap's list of everyone who is running for president so far — and who has dropped out.
+But before then, the race was filled with a number of candidates eyeing the Oval Office.
+Here's TheWrap's list of everyone who is running for president — and who has dropped out.

 Joe Biden – Democratic Party